Tinian Middle School and Tinian High School

-Tinian Jr./Sr. High School (TJSHS) is a secondary school in San Jose Village on the island of Tinian in the Northern Mariana Islands.
+Tinian Middle and High School (TMSTHS), formerly Tinian Jr./Sr. High School (TJSHS), is a secondary school in San Jose Village on the island of Tinian in the Northern Mariana Islands.

 In 1990 it became a high school.
 The name changed since the middle school grades (7 and 8) moved to the school in 1998.

 Circa 2006 90% of the students were of Chamorro background, with the remainder being of Pacific Island and Korean backgrounds.